vyadh/nutest/README.md

 ## Future Ideas

+- Highlight differences in output using background colours like a diff tool.
 - More sophisticated change display rather than simple assertion module output, e.g. differences in records and tables, perhaps displayed as tables
 - Fluent assertion module with pluggable matchers.
 - Test timing.